Levreka/Kickstarter-Analysis/README.md

 1: The highest success rate is found at fundraiser goals of less than a 1000

-2: Percentage of failure increases as the volume of outcomes increases.
+2: Number of failure increases as the fundraiser goal increases showing a probable correlation.

 - What are some limitations of this dataset?